Lent...

 How to Enter into Lent:

 3. Deepen Your Prayer Life: Find ways to engage more intentionally in prayer during Lent.
 You might take up daily Scripture readings, the Rosary, or other devotions like the Stations of the Cross.
 You can also join in parish prayer groups or attend additional Masses during the season.
 Lent invites us to examine our lives and our relationship with God.
-You might choose to journal your thoughts, set spiritual goals, and meditate on the suffering and sacrifice of Jesus Christ.
-There are resources and programmes below that may assist you enter deeper into prayer this Lent.
+You might choose to journal your thoughts, set spiritual goals, and meditate on the suffering and sacrifice of Jesus.
+There are resources and programmes below that will assist you enter deeper into prayer this Lent.

 5. Participate in the Sacrament of Reconciliation: Lent is an ideal time to confess your sins and seek absolution through the sacrament of Reconciliation.
 Our parishes offer additional times for confession during Lent to prepare your heart for Easter.